visgl/deck.gl/docs/layers/screen-grid-layer.md

-## Grid Layer
+## ScreenGridLayer

-The Grid Layer takes in an array of latitude and longitude coordinated points, aggregates them into histogram bins and renders as a grid.
+The ScreenGridLayer takes in an array of latitude and longitude coordinated points, aggregates them into histogram bins and renders as a grid.

+Note: The aggregation is done in screen space, so the data prop needs to be reaggregated by the layer whenever the map is zoomed or panned.
+This means that this layer is best used with small data set, however the visuals when used with the right data set can be quite effective.

 **Layer-specific Parameters**